choirunnisa12/HealthHub-Management-System/README.md

-# Puskesmas Management System
+# HealthHub Management System

-A Spring Boot application I built for managing healthcare operations including patients, doctors, nurses, medicines, medical records, and billing.
-This project demonstrates my skills in building RESTful APIs with proper authentication and comprehensive testing.
+A Spring Boot application for healthcare operations, built with JWT, paging, sorting, validation,  testing with JUnit , Swagger, Lombok, and MySQL.

 ## Table of Contents